 Joe Humphry, M.D.

 Established in 2008, the Lana‘i Community Health Center (LCHC) already provides services to nearly a quarter of the island’s residents.
 As island residents have had to cope with the transition of the local economy from a primarily agricultural focus to one dominated by tourism via the two principal resorts on Lana‘i, the underserved population has grown.
-The health center provides care for nearly 60% of Lana‘i residents without insurance, as well as those who live in poverty.
+The health center provides care for nearly 50% of Lana‘i's population.

 LCHC provides primary medical care, dental care, behavioral health services, and perinatal, family planning, nutrition, and preventive and health education.